Free Workshop Series

 Though a partnership with the Community Engagement Lab, CraftStudies is excited to offer Arts-Infused Project-Based Learning: Primer to spark creativity and connection through the hands-on learning in your classroom.

-This course will explore how arts-infused project-based learning (PBL) can strengthen student voice and agency, inspire deeper learning, and build a classroom culture of creativity and collaboration.
+This course explores how arts-infused project-based learning (PBL) can strengthen student voice and agency, inspire deeper learning, and build a classroom culture of creativity and collaboration.

-Through interactive, hands-on workshops with expert teaching artists, you will build your PBL skills and a toolkit of everyday creative engagement ideas to implement in your classroom.
+Through interactive, hands-on workshops with expert teaching artists, educators build PBL skills and a toolkit of everyday creative engagement ideas to implement in the classroom.

-Plus, you will earn 3 graduate credits or 45 hours of recertification credits for participating!
+Plus, educators earn 3 graduate credits or 45 hours of recertification credits for participating!

 Our Teaching Artists